Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 ### Why should validations added on the client side also be duplicated server-side?

 Client-side validations should be considered as an aid for better user experience and not as a guarantee that data is delivered in the correct format.
-People who don't mean well can get past these validations, and client-side validations will not be run if, for exapmle, you use the APIs directly.
+People who don't mean well can get past these validations, and client-side validations will not be run if, for example, you use the APIs directly.
 Therefore, validations placed on the front-end should always be reflected in the back-end logic.

 ## Module 6 - Knowledge check: Data processing